-- constraint or other reliability issue.
-There is no lost opportunity because the unit is required to reduce for the reliability of the unit and the system.
-(Priority: High.
-First reported 2021.
-Status: Not adopted.) - The MMU recommends reincorporating the use of net regulation revenues as an offset in the calculation of balancing generator credits.
+- The MMU recommends three modifications to the energy lost opportunity cost calculations: - The MMU recommends calculating LOC based on 24 hour daily periods for combustion turbines and diesels scheduled in the day-ahead energy market, but not committed in real time.
 (Priority: Medium.
-First reported 2009.
-Status: Not adopted.) - The MMU recommends that self scheduled units not be paid energy uplift credits for their startup cost when the units are scheduled by PJM to start before the self scheduled hours.
-(Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends three modifications to the energy lost opportunity cost calculations: - The MMU recommends calculating LOC based on 24 hour daily periods for combustion turbines and diesels scheduled in the day-ahead energy market, but not committed in real time.
-(Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that units scheduled in the day-ahead energy market and not committed in real time should be compensated for LOC based on their real-time desired and achievable output, not their scheduled day-ahead output.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that only flexible fast start units (startup plus notification times of 10 minutes or less) and units with short minimum run times (one hour or less) be eligible by default for the LOC compensation to units scheduled in the day-ahead energy market and not committed in real time.
 Other units should be eligible for LOC compensation only if PJM explicitly cancels their day-ahead commitment.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that up to congestion (UTC) transactions be required to pay energy uplift charges for both the injection and the withdrawal sides of the UTC.
 (Priority: High.
 First reported 2011.
 Status: Partially adopted.) - The MMU recommends allocating the energy uplift credits paid to units scheduled by PJM as must run in the day-ahead energy market for reasons other than voltage/reactive or black start services as a reliability charge to real-time load, real-time exports and real-time wheels.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.
-Stakeholder process.)
+Stakeholder process.) - The MMU recommends that the total cost of providing reactive support be categorized and allocated as reactive services.
+Reactive services credits should be calculated consistent with the balancing generator credit calculation.
+(Priority: Medium.
+First reported 2012.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends including real-time exports and real-time wheels in the allocation of the cost of providing reactive support to the 500 kV system or above, in addition to real-time load.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.)